ChhoengRamekh/database/README.md

-//select the film that leng is greater than average and order by title a-z
+**select the film that leng is greater than average and order by title a-z**

 use sakila;